Dragon Ball FighterZ: Reception

+Competitive scene

+Dragon Ball FighterZ became a prominent title in the fighting game community shortly after its release.
+At EVO 2018, the game drew 2,530 entrants in its debut year, making it the first game outside the Street Fighter series to have the highest registration count at the tournament.
+The grand finals between Dominique "SonicFox" McLean and Goichi "GO1" Kishida drew approximately 258,000 concurrent viewers on Twitch, the highest viewership for an EVO main event at the time.
+SonicFox won the inaugural EVO championship for the game after defeating GO1 in the final set.
+At EVO 2019, GO1 defeated SonicFox in the grand finals to claim the title.

+Bandai Namco Entertainment launched the Dragon Ball FighterZ World Tour in 2018, an official international tournament circuit.
+Ryota "Kazunoko" Inoue won the inaugural World Tour Finals in January 2019 in Los Angeles.
+The game continued to be featured on the EVO main stage through subsequent years, and the World Tour ran for six seasons through 2024–2025.

 Sales

 The game shipped over two million copies a week after release, becoming the fastest selling Dragon Ball title.
 It also set a Steam record for the highest number of concurrent users for a fighting game.

 It reached second in the sales charts in the UK, Australia, New Zealand and the US, behind Monster Hunter: World in all cases.
 It also debuted second behind Monster Hunter: World in Japan with 68,731 sales in its first week.
 By October 2018, the game had shipped over 3.5 million copies worldwide.
 Throughout 2018, it sold 112,258 physical copies for PS4 in Japan.

 Total sales reached over 4 million copies by the end of March 2019.

 On May 20, 2020, it was revealed that the game had surpassed sales of 5 million copies.
 By December 2020, the game had sold over 6 million copies worldwide.
 In November 2021, the game surpassed 8 million copies sold worldwide.
 As of 17 2023 the game has sold 10 million copies.